CallMeDDL/CS143_Database/README.md

 - Transformed the comment data into unigrams, bigrams and trigrams features
 - Trained a classifier to determine the sentiment toward Democrats and Republicans of a comment on Spark
 3. Model Evaluation
-- Run the classifiers on data on Reddit blog from 2016 to 2018.
+- Ran the classifier on Reddit blog comment data from 2016 to 2018.
-- Analysised the result data and found the relation between people's sentiment towards resident Trump and states, time or story.
+- Analysed the result and figured out the relation between people's sentiment towards resident Trump and states, time or story.